sitaramshelke/dynamic-react/README.md

-This code uses [react-live](https://github.com/FormidableLabs/react-live), just the preview part.
-It loads all the dependencies in the final bundle.
-Then at the run time just defines the scope and fetches the user's react code to be rendered.
+This code uses webpack to bundle all the user code on the server side and stores the bundle code.